Gator Vet Camp 2025

 Click here to apply to Gator Vet Camp: https://ufcpet.smapply.us/

-The Gator Vet Camp recognizes talented high school students and provides them with enriching academic and personal exposure to Veterinary Medicine profession and college life.
-The rigorous activities, shared experiences, and challenging exercises enable participants to identify courses important for college readiness and explore careers in Veterinary Medicine.
-Gator Vet Camp is a part of the College of Veterinary Medicine’s commitment to provide a diverse and inclusive learning environment through aggressive recruiting of underserved and historically underrepresented communities.
+The Gator Vet Camp Summer Program is a one-week residential experience designed to recognize talented high school students and provide them with enriching academic and personal exposure to the veterinary medicine profession and college life.
+The program’s rigorous activities, shared experiences, and challenging exercises help participants identify courses important for college readiness and explore potential careers in veterinary medicine.
+Gator Vet Camp is committed to offering opportunities to students, particularly those who are first-generation, low-income, or have limited previous exposure to veterinary medicine but possess some animal experience.

 Important Information: This program is available to Florida Residents ONLY.
 Students must make a commitment to attend and participate in the entire program.
 Please confirm no other academic, school-related, sports, or family events will conflict with the program dates.